jleberle/syllabi/2021 - Fall/FA21 HIST 1493 (MWF).md

 #### Grade Disputes

-Students wishing to dispute their grades (outside of obvious mathematical errors or clarification of comments) are required to wait 24 hours after the assignment has been handed back and then need to attend office hours (or schedule a meeting) to formally discuss the grade they received.
+Students wishing to dispute their grades (outside of obvious mathematical errors or clarification of comments) are required to wait 24 hours after the assignment has been handed back and then need to **attend office hours with their grader** (or schedule a meeting if office hours do not work) to formally discuss the grade they received.
 Be prepared to come to the meeting with specific points you feel were not taken into account in the grading.

 Due to the Federal Educational Rights and Privacy Act (FERPA), emails about grades will not be answered, students unsure about where they stand in class need to meet with their grader virtually during office hours.

+We reserve the right to raise, lower, or leave grades unchanged.

 #### Drops

 Important deadlines for dropping the class are:

-- August 24: 100% refund for dropped class
+- August 23: 100% refund for dropped class
-- August 28: Partial refund for dropped class
+- August 27: Partial refund for dropped class
-- September 30: Six week grades
+- September 29: Six week grades
-- November 6: Withdraw deadline
+- November 5: Withdraw deadline

 #### Incomplete Grades